TrifectaIII/react-redux-typescript-template/README.md

 # react-redux-template

-My personalized starting point for react-redux projects.
+My personalized starting point for react-redux projects with TypeScript.

 ---